This information describes the symptoms, causes, prevention, and treatment of constipation.

 - Senna (Senokot®) 2 tablets at bedtime.
 This is a stimulant laxative, which can cause cramping.

-- If these methods do not help, talk with your doctor or nurse.
-He or she may adjust the medicine, suggest others, or your doctor might recommend prescription medication.
+- If these medications do not help, talk with your doctor or nurse.
+He or she may adjust the medication, suggest others, or your doctor might recommend prescription medication.

 - Do not use suppositories or enemas unless your doctor or nurse tells you to.